Grannie Kate’s back with a new use of bere meal ….. she writes …

-Contact for this article: email@example.com.
+Author and contact for this article: email@example.com.
 Thanks to gk-images for allowing us to use some of their photographs.

 Field systems of lazy beds around Eoropie and the Butt of Lewis on the Canmore web site: the one shown in the photographs here is west of Eoropie, Canmore ID 129505.
 Others include ID 270561, ID 270560 and Dun Eistean ID 4417.

 Lazy beds: Guthan nan Eilean short video on making lazy beds in Uist (in Gaelic and English versions).
 A article from Ireland: Lazy beds in the Cooley Mountains.
 From the Louth Field Names project.
 The origin of the word lazy, from ‘uncultivated’, is explained by Fenton A, Ch 27, p 673 in Fenton & Veitch 2011 .

 Fenton A & Veitch K (eds).
 Farming and the Land.
 2011.
 Publ: John Donald & European Ethnological research Centre.
 This multi-authored book has many references to runrig and lazybeds, including photograph of lazybeds at Eoropie (p 125); and a note that the runrig system in north Lewis may have been managed by small groups of people, rather than individuals.

 Martin Martin, 1703.
 A description of the Western Islands of Scotland.
 Printed in London.
 Available online: search Google Books for the author and title; also the Undiscovered Scotland web site offers the book online (with adverts).
 Undiscovered Scotland web pages: biography of Martin Martin, died 1719.

 Martin is probably referring to the Ill Years, the 1690s when a run of very bad weather caused repeated crop failure and consequently hardship and famine through the north of Britain.